 - If you have Standard Option, you pay your portion plus the difference between what we pay and what the provider charges.

-- If you have Basic Option, you pay the provider’s full charge.
+- If you have Basic Option or FEP Blue Focus, you pay the provider’s full charge.
 There are very few exceptions, such as emergency care.

 How do I find Preferred providers?

 You can find Preferred providers here.
 You can search for a provider by specialty, location and more.

 If you’re planning a trip to a hospital, surgery center or other facility (we’ll just use the term ‘hospital’ going forward), here’s what’s important to know:

 Sometimes there are doctors who work in a Preferred hospital, who do not contract with us.
 This means that they are not part of the Preferred network even if the hospital itself is.
 It’s best to call your local Blue Cross and Blue Shield company to make sure all doctors are in your network.

 - Neonatologists (doctors who care for newborns who need special attention or care)

 - Pathologists (doctors who use lab work to study and diagnose diseases)

 - Radiologists (doctors who use imaging to diagnose and study diseases)